marcelsoliveira/FindAStore/README.md

 * See the store address and opening times
 * See the store location in a Map.

-##Assumptions
+## Assumptions
-* The todayOpen and todayClosed times were used to show the opening time of all days of the week, including sundays
+* The todayOpen and todayClosed times were used to show the opening time of all days of the week, including Sundays
-* The city names were not used, insted the city name on the store name was used.
+* The city names were not used, instead the city name on the store name was used.
-* Some cities have composed names, only cities with composed names starting with 'St.', 'Ter' and 'Son' will have their names proberly handled by the application.
+* Some cities have composed names, only cities with composed names starting with 'St.', 'Ter' and 'Son' will have their names properly handled by the application.

 You can see the app in action here: